When They Don’t Get It

 This is perhaps the most important thing you can do—talk about educational choice.
 All of us make choices in how we educate our children.
 Let them know that you support their enthusiasm for the school system and that you can see how that’s working out for their kids (find whatever good is occurring in their lives and support it).
 Then share the unique joys of homeschool.

 That one rarely goes anywhere good.
 We’ve all been programmed since toddlerhood to believe that socialization matters and that it happens at school.
 Trying to get adults to understand differently is an exercise in clacking your noggin against a cutting board!
-So side step it like this: “My kids have social lives.
-You know us.
-We’re into people, just like you!”
-Something to the effect that lets them know that you aren’t worried one tiny bit about your kids’ futures as successful people in the world.
+Just let them know your children do have social lives and that you aren’t worried one bit about your kids’ futures as successful people in the world.

 Turn away insulting comments with a polite, “I’d rather not talk about homeschool on my holiday vacation.
 This is my time off.”
 Curmudgeons don’t deserve the full “why I homeschool” defense.
 Use the remote control or dessert to distract the persistent.
 As we like to say…